PnS2019/pns2019.github.com/session_05.md

 ## Closing Remarks

-In the last five sessions, we learned how to use Keras for symbolic computation and solving Machine Learning problems.
+In the last five sessions, we learned how to use Keras for symbolic computation and for solving Machine Learning problems.
 We also learned how to use OpenCV, `numpy`, `scikit-image` to process image data.
-You might be overwhelmed by how many software there are to solve some particular problems.
+You might be overwhelmed by how much software there is to solve some particular problem.
 You probably wonder if this is enough for dealing with practical issues in future projects.

-The answer is a hard NO. Keras is might be the best way of prototyping new ideas.
-However, it is not the best software to scale, it is not the fastest ML software on the market, and researchers from different domains have different flavors of choosing and using a software.
+The answer is a hard NO. Keras might be the best way of prototyping new ideas.
+However, it is not the best software to scale, it is not the fastest ML software on the market, and researchers from different domains have different preferences in choosing and using a software.
-In [this page](./dl-res.html), we listed some other influential software that are currently being employed in academia and industry.
+In [this page](./dl-res.html), we listed some other influential software that is currently being employed in academia and industry.

 Arguably, the best way of learning a programming language/library is to do a project.
 In the following weeks, you will need to choose a project that uses the knowledge you learned in the past five weeks.
-Furthermore, everything has to be fit into a Raspberry Pi.
+Furthermore, everything has to be working on a Raspberry Pi.